openafsfoundation/openafsfoundation.org/about/index.md

 Incorporation](XXXbrokenlink) were submitted to the Department of State, Bureau of Corporations and Charitable Organizations, on May 17, 2013, and filed by said office on May 20, 2014, as well as given the Entity Number 4189117.
-In parallel, the [By-Laws](XXXbrokenlink) of the OpenAFS Foundation were adopted by the Board that same day.
+In parallel, the [Bylaws](XXXbrokenlink) of the OpenAFS Foundation were adopted by the Board that same day.
 These By-Laws define the rights and responsibilities of our Directors as well as our Officers and Employees.
 Furthermore, they define miscellaneous corporate transitions, documents, and